-To get started, think about the different kinds of band merch you might offer.
-Items that can be handmade may be difficult to reproduce, but can also be offered for a significantly higher price point.
-Offering a good balance of custom merch and scalable merch allows you to offer unique merch for all fans at different levels of dedication.
+Handmade items can be difficult to reproduce, but can also be offered for a significantly higher price point.
+Offering a good balance of customized merch and scalable merch allows you to offer unique items for all fans, at different levels of dedication.

-With such a major focus on decluttering, organizing, and Marie Kondo-ing our lives, your fans might also be looking for more “useful” merch than previously.
-Let’s take a look at all the kinds of creative merch items you can offer to your fans.
+With a continued focus on decluttering, organizing, and Marie-Kondo-ing our lives, fans might also be looking for more “useful” merchandise, or products without a physical footprint.
+Let’s look at some of the creative merch items you can offer!

 Custom physical merch